Add text in Keynote on Mac

 Drag the text box to where you want it.

-Type to replace the place holder text.
+Type to replace the placeholder text.

 By default, the font size automatically changes to fit inside a text box you add using the Text Box button.
-To manually adjust the font size instead, first select the text box, then choose Format > Shapes and Lines > Reset Text and Object handles (from the Format menu at the top of your screen).
+To manually adjust the font size instead, first select the text box, then choose Format > Shapes and Lines > Reset Text and Object Handles (from the Format menu at the top of your screen).
 You can also resize the font by making the text box larger or smaller.

 To resize the text box, drag the selection handle on the left or right side of the box.

 To delete a text box, click it (a blue outline appears around it), then press the Delete key on your keyboard.
-If the blue outline doesn’t appear, click outside the box to deselect the text, then click the text once to select the text box.
+If the blue outline doesn’t appear, click outside the box to deselect the text, then click the text once to select its text box.

 Text boxes are objects that can be modified like most other objects; you can rotate the text box, change its border, fill it with a colour, layer it with other objects and more.
-See Intro to images, graphs and other objects in Keynote on Mac.
+See Intro to images, charts and other objects in Keynote on Mac.

 Set a default text box for a presentation

 Every Keynote theme comes with a default text box style, so when you add a text box to a presentation and type text in it, the box and the text use this style.
 You can modify this default style — change the font, font colour, fill colour and so on — then make it the new default style for the presentation.
 Your default text box style applies only to the presentation where you create it.

 Add a text box to your presentation and change it however you want.